Economy of Thailand: Labour

 Thailand's labour force has been estimated at from 36.8 million employed (of 55.6 million adults of working age) to 38.3 million (1Q2016).
 About 49 percent were employed in agriculture, 37 percent in the service sector and 14 percent in industry.
 In 2005 women constituted 48 percent of the labour force, and held an increased share of professional jobs.
 Thailand's unemployment rate was 0.9 percent as of 2014, down from two percent in 2004.
 A World Bank survey showed that 83.5 percent of the Thai workforce is unskilled.

 A joint study by the Quality Learning Foundation (QLF), Dhurakij Pundit University (DPU), and the World Bank suggests that 12 million Thais may lose their jobs to automation over the next 20 years, wiping out one-third of the positions in the workforce.
 The World Bank estimates that Thai workers are two times and five times less productive than Malaysian and Singaporean workers respectively.
 The report assesses the average output of Thai workers at US$25,000 (879,200 baht) in 2014 compared to Malaysia's US$50,000 and US$122,000 for Singapore.
 A 2016 report by the International Labor Office (ILO) estimates that over 70 percent of Thai workers are in danger of being displaced by automation.
-Factories in Thailand are estimated to be adding from 2,500–4,500 industrial robots per year.
+Factories in Thailand are estimated to be adding from 2,500 to 4,500 industrial robots per year.

 In fiscal year 2015, 71,000 Thais worked abroad in foreign countries.
 Taiwan employed the most Thai employees overall with 59,220 persons, followed by South Korea at 24,228, Israel at 23,479, Singapore at 20,000, and the UAE at 14,000.
 Most employees work in metal production, agriculture, textile manufacturing, and electronic part manufacturing fields.
 As of 2020, Thai migrant labourers overseas generate remittances worth 140 billion baht.

 The number of migrant workers in Thailand is unknown.
 The official number—1,339,834 registered migrant workers from Cambodia, Laos, and Myanmar—reported by the Office of Foreign Workers Administration under the Ministry of Labour, represents only legal migrant workers.
 Many more are presumed to be non-registered or illegal migrants.
 The Thailand Development Research Institute (TDRI) estimates that there may yet be more illegal migrant workers than legal ones in Thailand.